 The East Maroon Pass trail was quite a contrast to the West Maroon Pass trail, it was a very peaceful hike – we only saw three other groups the whole time we were on the trail – and it may not have had quite as spectacular mountain views as the West Maroon Pass trail, but the lack of people, abundance of wild berries, and the best display of wildflowers I have ever seen certainly made up for it.

-Even though it took a while to plan everything, especially because finding detailed information for the elusive East Maroon Pass trail was like pulling teeth, I am so happy that we decided to do both trails, and to spend a night in the lovely mountain town of Crested Butte.
+Even though it took a while to plan everything, especially because finding detailed information for the elusive East Maroon Pass trail was like pulling teeth, I am so happy that we decided to do both trails and spend a night in the lovely mountain town of Crested Butte.

-It is now one my absolute favorite mountain towns in Colorado, right up there with Telluride.
+It is now one of my absolute favorite mountain towns in Colorado, right up there with Telluride.

 There are lots of other Crested Butte hiking trails that are pretty legendary, especially the Crested Butte wildflower hikes, but it would be hard to beat West Maroon Pass and East Maroon Pass.